Holistic Trauma/PTSD Care

 After your session you will likely feel different!
 The tissues deep within your body have probably changed a bit.
 So be gentle with yourself!
 Take your time getting off the table and plan to spend some time in the waiting area having a cup of tea or glass of water or taking a calm walk or planning to rest until you feel more at home in your new body is a good idea.
 As trauma releases some have a disoriented feeling for a little while.
 When we’ve been holding onto one posture or emotion for a long time (sometimes decades or more) things will feel different when those are broken free!
 The more sheets of paper we remove the more freedom you will have to live the life you want.

-If you have any questions or would like to schedule a no cost intro session with Kassia text or email:
+If you have any questions or would like to schedule a session with Kassia, please text or email:

 Timberline to Coastline: Pain & Stress Management